Kanye West's first Presidential rally – the key pledges

 Abortion to remain legal

 Earlier this month, Kanye tweeted and deleted a photo of a six-month-old foetus with the caption “These souls deserve to live”.
 Asked why he removed the photo when he maintains a pro-life stance, the rapper explained at the rally: “I was pressured by the forces that were around me”.
-Despite his beliefs, Kanye said that he can “understand” why a woman would have an abortion, insisting “We understand the conditions”, citing poverty and rape cases and assuring the audience that he would not wish to see a return of backstreet abortions.
+Despite his beliefs, Kanye said he empathises with women who have abortions, insisting, “We understand the conditions”, citing poverty and rape cases and assuring the audience that he would not wish to see a return of backstreet abortions.
 To this end, he said: “My stance is not to make abortion illegal at all.
 It should always be legal.”

 $1m for pregnant women